-I just returned from a trip to Canterbury, New Zealand as part of a project between the World Bank and EERI, which I mentioned here.
+I just returned from a trip to Canterbury, New Zealand as part of a project between the World Bank and EERI , which I mentioned .
 The objective of the project is to research how and whether recovery after the February 2011 earthquake reflects the concept of “build back better.”
 In interviewing stakeholders, we were focused on the three most impacted sectors: housing, the central business district, and water/wastewater infrastructure.
 There are many interesting lessons from our trip.
 One of the most striking ones for me was that of the infrastructure recovery.
 I think the obstacles, conceptual approaches, and actual solutions reflect a few things I’ve been talking about before.
-In particular, the infrastructure recovery in Canterbury reflects the need to define infrastructure as the combination of service and capital, as well as seeing recovery as the balance between supply and demand.
-To illustrate this, I want to describe two contrasting organizations and approaches to infrastructure recovery: SCIRT, which is responsible for Christchurch infrastructure, and Waimakariri District Council (WDC), which is of course responsible for Waimakariri.
+In particular, the infrastructure recovery in Canterbury reflects the need to define infrastructure as the combination of and , as well as seeing recovery as the balance between and .
+To illustrate this, I want to describe two contrasting organizations and approaches to infrastructure recovery: SCIRT , which is responsible for Christchurch infrastructure, and Waimakariri District Council (WDC), which is of course responsible for Waimakariri .
 Both of these cases, I think, provide valuable positive and negative lessons for practitioners and researchers alike in organizing and conducting similar efforts.
 I’ll focus on SCIRT a bit more because its organization structure and approach will be more unfamiliar to most people reading this.

 SCIRT stands for Stronger Christchurch Infrastructure Rebuild Team.
 SCIRT’s stated goal is “creating resilient infrastructure that gives people security and confidence in the future of Christchurch.”
 SCIRT was mandated by the New Zealand central government in August, 2011 as a result of the more damaging February, 2011 earthquake.
 SCIRT will sunset in December 2016, although this will be reviewed one year prior to the sunset.
 SCIRT took over for IRMO (Infrastructure Rebuild Management Office) that had been set up by the Christchurch City Council (CCC) in response to the September, 2010 earthquake.
 SCIRT’s scope is broader and more long-term than IRMO, which was focused primarily on emergency restoration within Christchurch.
 IRMO took the view of repairing or replacing individual damaged components, rather than addressing the service levels of the overall system.
 In other words, IRMO was focused on capitals, where SCIRT is focused on the combination of capitals and services–the entirety of infrastructure as a concept.